sspcoolguy/mannam-1/README.md

 -Front_end-

-Javascript

-CSS

-Html

-Jquery

-Bootstrap
+Javascript, CSS, HTML, Jquery, Bootstrap

 are used to make this project.